 Example 1: title() ignores non-alphabetic characters

-Suppose you want to take a full name as input from the user and you want to make sure its in title form.
-Now, instead of forcing the user to enter the name in correct format, you can take the input and transform it into correct title format yourself using the title() method of str class.
+Suppose you want to take a full name as input from the user and make sure it is in title form.
+Now, instead of forcing the user to enter the name in the correct format, you can take the input and transform it into the correct title format yourself using the title() method of str class.

 Example 3: title() with apostrophes